Cosmopolitan of Las Vegas: Other features

 The property included the Marquee nightclub upon opening.
-It was designed by Rockwell and is operated by Tao Group, and regularly hosts DJs from around the world.
+It was designed by Rockwell and is operated by Tao Group Hospitality, and regularly hosts DJs from around the world.
 It quickly became the top-grossing nightclub in the U.S. Marquee's 22000 sqft dayclub opened in April 2011, with two main pools and eight private ones.
 Marquee's pool deck serves as a movie-viewing area during summers and is transformed into an ice-skating rink during winters.

 A signature feature on the casino floor is the three-story Chandelier lounge, which includes two million crystals hung from the ceiling.
 The Chandelier was designed by Rockwell, who said "so much of Las Vegas is experienced horizontally and I felt like this building is very vertical.
 The idea to have a central, vertical focus and the idea to imagine what would it be like to be inside chandelier were both simultaneous".
 Portions of the Chandelier were renovated in 2016 and 2017, adding additional seating and a brighter design.

 A temporary pop-up wedding chapel opened in 2011, and was replaced the following year by a 25000 sqft EA Sports bar, featuring sports television coverage and a selection of video games.
 Cosmopolitan officials planned to continually update the space, located at the resort's entrance along the Strip.
 During 2012, the resort also hosted two IGN Pro League gaming tournaments.

 In 2015, the Cosmopolitan became the first Strip resort to offer Apple Pay terminals throughout its property, with the exception of the casino area.
 In 2017, the resort introduced a virtual concierge named Rose, designed to help guests and provide recommendations about amenities.